Measures proposed to strengthen child access orders for divorced couples

 A report by The Straits Times in April last year found that former spouses were facing more difficulties in meeting their children and fulfilling their maintenance order commitments during this period.

-Divorcing couples and their children may also get more help with parenting and emotional needs as the Government considers expanding divorce support programmes here.
+Divorcing couples and their children may also get more help with parenting and emotional needs as the Government considers expanding divorce support programmes.

-At present, only couples who are divorcing under the Standard Track, where they are contesting their divorce, have to attend the programme.

-The changes will also empower the courts to advise relevant individuals, such as grandparents who are primary caregivers to the children of divorcing parties, to participate in parenting programmes and to advise that minor children participate in programmes for children.
+The changes will also empower the courts to advise relevant individuals, such as grandparents who are primary caregivers to the children of divorcing parties, to participate in parenting programmes and to advise that minors participate in programmes for children.

-Currently, less than 2 per cent of children affected by their parents' divorce attend the Children-in-Between programme, which helps both the parent and the child cope better with the impact of the divorce.
+Currently, less than 2 per cent of children affected by their parents' divorce attend the Children-in-Between programme, which helps both parent and child cope better with the impact of the divorce.

 Some attend this programme voluntarily, while others are sent by the courts.

-Fewer than 200 children attend this programme each year, which is a fraction of the number who are affected by divorce.
+Fewer than 200 children attend this programme each year - a fraction of the number who are affected by divorce.

 In 2019, there were about 6,700 children under the age of 21 whose parents divorced.